 Of course the most popular way to bet on the Indy 500 is on the outright winner of the race.
 With that said, online betting sites have a wide selection of other betting options as well.
 Matchup bets and podium finisher bets are very popular, along with a huge variety of props.

-Note: See our guide to betting on the 2017 Indy 500 for more details about the types of bets on offer, the types of odds you can expect and much more.
+Our guide to betting on the Indy 500 includes details about the types of bets on offer, the types of odds you can expect, and much more.

 Betting on Indy 500 Winners